-- Dan’s Dad is Managing Director of a plastics company so was able to source us 100 boxes that the company uses for packaging parts.
+- Dan’s Dad is Managing Director of New Zealand Van Lines Ltd Auckland movers, so was able to source us 100 boxes that the company uses for packaging parts when providing moving services to Argentina and other locations abroad.
 They were all 50cm by 50cm so stacked perfectly on top of each other as our dining room slowly turned into a pile of boxes over a few months.
 It made our game of Van Tetris much easier than it would otherwise have been when it came to loading the other week.
 When I took my belongings to and from Uni I remember using boxes from the local ASDA to transport items back in my Dad’s truck and it was a nightmare trying to wedge items together so that everything fit and that nothing would slip and break.

 - I studied lots of ways to label the boxes and the way that I found most efficient was to mark each box with a number.
 Alongside this, I made sure to keep a notebook detailing what each box contained and which room it was to go in when we arrived.
 I then wrote a box number, which room it was to go in and whether or not the items were fragile/heavy onto each box.
 Each room had a code (a very basic one…K = Kitchen, SR = Spare Room!)
 It was super easy to work out where our pillowcases were when we arrived!It’s amazing how quickly a box begins to get heavy so we made sure to have a stack of cushions, towels and cuddly toys that needed to be packed to wrap around breakables and fill up some of the heavier boxes.